ratepay/postman-collections/README.md

 ## Notes
 Base URLs point to the integration environment

-The collection is intended for demonstration and testing purposes
+This collections are intended for demonstration and testing purposes